Neural Configuration-Space Barriers for Manipulation Planning and Control: Introduction

-While SDFs have proven effective in workspace-centric tasks, such as planning and obstacle avoidance for mobile robots \citep{voxblox_Oleynikova, Long_learningcbf_ral21}, recent work \cite{li2024cdf_rss} demonstrates that directly representing distances in configuration space can be particularly advantageous for manipulators with high-dimensional kinematic chains.
-In a \emph{configuration distance field} (CDF), the distance is measured in joint space between a given configuration and a workspace point, eliminating the need for repeated transformations between task and configuration spaces.
-Like neural SDFs, neural CDFs offer a compact and differentiable representation, supporting efficient gradient-based computations for real-time motion planning \cite{li2024cdf_rss} and reactive control \cite{chi2024safe}.
-However, learning-based representations inevitably introduce modeling errors, and real-world deployments must also contend with sensor noise and other uncertainties.
+To extend the benefits of SDF to high-DoF manipulators, recent work \cite{li2024cdf_rss} introduced a \emph{configuration-space distance function} (CDF) that directly represents distances in configuration space.
+In a CDF, the distance is measured in joint space between a given configuration and a workspace point, eliminating the need for repeated transformations between task and configuration spaces.
+Like neural SDFs, neural CDFs offer a compact and differentiable representation, supporting efficient gradient-based motion planning \cite{li2024cdf_rss} and reactive control \cite{chi2024safe}.
+However, as learning-based representations inevitably introduce modeling errors, real-world operations must also contend with sensor noise and other uncertainties.

 Motivated by these challenges, we propose an approach that integrates a neural CDF barrier into both motion planning and control, addressing the twin requirements of computational efficiency and safety under uncertainty.
 The \textbf{contributions} of this work are summarized as follows.